-The hamburger menu debate has been going on for some time now, and I thought I’d throw my two cents in and see where they land.
+The hamburger menu button icon debate has been going on for some time now, and I thought I’d throw my two cents in and see where they land.

-You see, I don’t think the hamburger icon / sidebar menu combo is all that bad for usability.
-I think it makes a lot of sense actually but I do understand why many others don’t quite get it yet.
+Personally I don’t think the hamburger icon / sidebar menu combo is all that bad for usability.
+I think it makes a lot of sense in certain contexts, but I do understand why many others don’t quite get it yet.

-Relatively speaking, it’s a pretty new type of icon.
-Not to say that it didn’t exist prior to a few years ago, but with the advent of more and more mobile apps needing a place to put their complex navigations, it has clearly been gaining more prominence on both small and even larger screens.
-More room for content above the fold! amirite? (ugh…)
+It’s a pretty new icon for many users.
+Not to say that it didn’t exist prior to a few years ago, but with the advent of more and more mobile apps and websites needing a place to put their complex navigations, it has clearly been gaining more prominence on both small and even larger screens.

 Now, being such a ‘new’ icon to the general populace, it makes perfect sense as to why implementing a hamburger menu can be misunderstood.
 Many visitors to your site/app may not have seen it before and the designers, developers and product owners that have implemented the new menu have not adequately educated these visitors as to what it is, and where their conventional navigation has scurried off to.